Are you sure you want to log out?

-The culture of prejudice against those diagnosed with mental disorders is slowly shifting towards acceptance and understanding.
+Slowly, the culture of prejudice against those diagnosed with mental disorders is shifting towards acceptance and understanding.

-More spaces are opening up in Filipino society for a healthy dialogue on this issue.
+We see this in how more spaces are opening up in Filipino society for healthy dialogue.
 Each story is slowly reversing this sense of shame and pushing the conversation forward.

 Recent legislation further supports these long overdue changes.
-In 2018, after almost 20 years in Congress, the Mental Health Bill (Republic Act No. 11036) was signed into law, affirming that mental health is a basic human right in the Philippines.
+In 2018, after almost 20 years in Congress, the Mental Health Bill (Republic Act No. 11036) was signed into law.
+This affirms mental health as a basic human right in the Philippines.

 The Department of Health (DOH) now considers depression as a serious health condition.